 - Do the same for donated clothing.
 Leave a note in the pocket of the winter coat that no longer fits you.
 “Hope this coat keeps you warm”, or “my arms got too long for this” is sure to make the new owner smile.

-- Have you got an artsy teen, or perhaps yourself?
+- Do you have an artsy teen?
 Bring back the kindness rock fad, or leave a small piece of art you made somewhere to be found.
 Not artsy?
 No problem.
 Write or type out a simple joke to leave to make someone smile.
 If you need inspiration, these are great joke books!

 - Hide sticky notes with a positive message in random places.